NyllRE/nuxt-file-storage/README.md

 <!-- Highlight some of the features your module provide here -->

 -  📁 &nbsp;Get files from file input and make them ready to send to backend
+-  ⚗️ &nbsp;Serialize files in the backend to be able to use them appropriately
--  🖴 &nbsp;Store files in your Nuxt backend with Nitro Engine
+-  🖴 &nbsp;Store files in a specified location in your Nuxt backend with Nitro Engine

 ## Quick Setup